NTNU-IHB/FMU-proxy/README.md

 | JSON-RPC 	|  x  	|     	|        	|

-NOTE: Becouse of the language inependent nature of the RPC technologies and network protocols used, servers and client can be implemented in virtually any other language as well.
+*NOTE:* Becouse of the language inependent nature of the RPC technologies and network protocols used, servers and client can be implemented in virtually any other language as well.

-### JVM
+### <a name="jvm"></a> JVM

 The JVM implementaion of FMU-proxy is written in Kotlin and uses the gradle build system.